BRL-CAD/bext/NOTES.md

 # Finding the currently referenced submodule SHA1

 Git stores a SHA1 to the upstream commit it will target, but this SHA1 isn't readily visible in the working git clone's files.
-To see it, use git ls-tree - for example, this prints the current Tcl SHA1:
+To see it, per https://stackoverflow.com/a/5033973/2037687) use git ls-tree - for example, this prints the current Tcl SHA1:
 ```
 user@linux:~/bext (main) $ git ls-tree main tcl/tcl
 160000 commit 338c6692672696a76b6cb4073820426406c6f3f9	tcl/tcl